shivannis/xandr-docs-public/xandr-docs/articles/invest/create-a-custom-creative-template.md

 ---
-title : Microsoft Invest - Create a Custom Creative Template description : Learn to create a new custom creative template from scratch. ms.date: 10/28/2023
+title: Microsoft Invest - Create a Custom Creative Template
+description: Learn to create a new custom creative template from scratch. ms.date: 10/28/2023
 ---